 I actually started as a substitute here in Brookeland, before obtaining my teaching certification.
 I have a Bachelor of Science degree in Wildlife Conservation and Management, from Southwest Missouri State University of Springfield, and a Masters of Science in Zoology, from Southern Illinois University of Carbondale.

-I taught Human Anatomy and Physiology and Biology at John A Logan Community College for a year before working as a Bat Biologist.
-I spent many a nights out in the woods catching bats and getting ate up by mosquitoes.
+I taught Human Anatomy and Physiology and Biology at John A Logan Community College for a year before being employed as a Bat Biologist.
+I spent many a night out in the woods catching bats and getting eaten up by mosquitoes.

 I also have worked for many years for the game and parks system in Missouri and Nebraska.
 I was formerly a Training Center Supervisor for August A Busch Shooting Complex in St. Charles Missouri, before becoming an Assistant Superintendent for Ponca State Park in Nebraska.
 I presented many programs ranging from Hunter Education to Lewis and Clark.
 My favorite programs, though, had to do with natural history and hands on experience for the kids.